LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Results and Evaluation

 On the other hand, the storyboard design was constrained by concerns around the health and safety of participants (and to satisfy our research ethics review requirements).
 These concerns made us rule out any sequences involving stairs, streets with vehicles, or any other scenes that could be deemed unsafe.
 We also limited the number of actors required to two, and the overall study duration for each participant to one hour.

-After a number of iterations, involving consultation with a separate filmmaker, we agreed on the storyboard in Figure~\ref{fig:storyboardFig}.
+After a number of iterations, involving consultation with a separate filmmaker, we agreed on the storyboard.
 Like many long takes, it incorporates a variety of shots, some of which would be quite hard to implement with standard filming techniques.
 One such difficult shot implements a sudden camera transition between the two actors, followed by the participant having to run to keep up with the actor named ``Blue.''

 Another hard shot is the swooping pan where the camera starts low and ends up high as the participant moves around the tree until they are behind actor ``Red.''
 This would normally be hard to execute as it involves the camera operator moving from a crouched to a standing position while ensuring the actor is kept within frame.
 With LookOut, the camera angle is adjusted automatically to frame the actor, letting the camera operator focus on their own movement.
+The storyboard can be found in the supplemental material.

 As confirmation that the story and park setting were challenging themselves, two of our participants commented that, if they had the option, they would split the scene into separate shots (``I would segment the scene into different shots'' and ``normally I would split the scene into several parts'').